-Accordingly, a small-scale Auto generative High-Pressure Digester (AHPD) is used in Ameland which allows to convert i) sewage from households and businesses, ii) swill from catering industry and hospitals and iii) other organic waste into green natural gas.
-Moreover, some hydrogen produced from the 2MW Electrolyzer, despite of being stored, may also supply the AHPD in order to convert the CO2 that remains in the digester to natural gas.
+Accordingly, a small-scale digester is used in Ameland which allows to convert i) sewage from households and businesses, ii) swill from catering industry and hospitals and iii) other organic waste into green natural gas.
+Moreover, some hydrogen produced from the 2MW Electrolyzer, despite of being stored, may also supply the digester in order to convert the CO2 that remains in the digester to natural gas.
 This green natural gas will feed the gas grid where it is used in Fuel Cells and CHPs.
-For this purpose, the iVPP is responsible for sending the necessary setpoints to the AHPD, including any available excess of H2 produced and not consumed by the water taxis transport needs.
+For this purpose, the iVPP is responsible for sending the necessary setpoints to the digester, including any available excess of H2 produced and not consumed by the hydrogen fueled vehicles.
 The by-product of the digestion process, the digestate, will be used as fertilizer.